Skip to content

 In California, you are legally required to have an LLC Operating Agreement in order to start your business.

-Receive a Personalized Operating Agreement When You Select Bizee’s Gold or Platinum Package
+Receive a Personalized Operating Agreement When You Select Bizee’s Standard or Premium Package

 If your business plans to operate in states outside of California, you may need to register for foreign qualification in those states.
 Foreign qualification is the process of registering your LLC to do business in another state.
 Each state has its own requirements, but generally, you'll need to provide a Certificate of Good Standing from California, complete an application form, and pay the required fees in the state where you want to do business.
 This ensures that your business is legally recognized and can operate in other states without issues.